anaisfopma/Blended-Distance-Thesis/README.md

 6. To create the plots for the bias results displayed in the thesis manuscript, open the '4.
 Plots_bias.R' file and run all lines.
 If you have already run the code in '2.
 Tables.R', you can skip lines 14 to 111.
 7. To create the plots for the R squared results displayed in the thesis manuscript, open the '5.
 Plots_rsquared.R' file and run all lines.

-## Replication Simulation study II
+## Reproduction Simulation study II
-To replicate the results of Simulation study II, follow these steps:
+To reproduce the results of Simulation study II, follow these steps:

-1. Go to the 'Simulation study II' folder and open the 'Simulation study I.Rproj' file.
+1. Go to the 'Simulation study II' folder and open the 'Simulation study II.Rproj' file.
 3. To run the simulation, open the '1.
 Execute_II.R' file and run all lines.
-The workspaces of each of the simulation conditions will be saved in the 'Workspaces' folder.
+The workspace will be saved in the 'Workspaces' folder.
-4. To create the table and plot displayed in the thesis manuscript, open the '2.
+4. To create the table and plots displayed in the thesis manuscript, open the '2.
 Table&plots.R' file and run all lines.
 The LaTex table will be given in the output in the R console.

 ---
 # Permission and access